constancehermit/MindGarden/content/garden/tackling-vague-learning-tasks-as-a-neurodivergent-person.md

 There is a difference between working with (let's say) Cypress, and an (almost undocumented) in-house tool.

-Someone building with Cypress has:
-* A toolbox filled with tools
-* A manual for every step
-* Online forums where thousands of people share their tips
-* Tutorial blogs, videos, FAQ pages

-While I have:
-* No blueprints or specs
-* Custom tools from a factory no-one documented
-* No information on where the other parts are (or if they exist)
-* A toolbox that either is missing tools, or very cryptically labelled And when I ask where the manual is, "Just figure it out, read the code, other people manage it."
+Well-known and popular tools!
+With that come online forums with thousands of people eager to share their tips and tricks.
+Bloggers, course creators, stackoverflow answer-ers, tutorials abound!
+You get example usages, snippets, starter sets, tools and manuals everywhere!

+And I have... well, none of those things.
+How can I find out what tooling exists?
+Going to have to crawl through the repo reading code, I guess.
+Good luck guessing on what they might be named or where in this monolithic system they might be found!
+Is it missing, cryptically labelled, likely to do what I need?
+I have to 'just figure it out, read the code (other people manage)'.

-*Ok so 'figure it out' isn't quite true, I do get offers of help.
+*Ok so just 'figure it out' isn't the end, I do get offers of help.
 But.*

 ## Why "ask if you're stuck" is a cognitive burden